katyukha/odoo-helper-scripts/README.md

 Each script have ```-h``` or ```--help``` option which display most relevant information about script and all possible options and subcommands of script

-***Documentaion in this readme, or in other sources, may not be up to date!!!
-So use --help options, which is available for most of commands.***

 Look at [complete example](#complete-example)